-- PayUBiz – Offers variety of customizations for medium-to-large businesses.
-One of the mosted trusted brands, their merchant on-boarding process is fast, and the user experience is their highest priority
+- PayUBiz – Offers a variety of customizations for medium-to-large businesses.
+One of the most trusted brands, their merchant on-boarding process is fast, and the user experience is their highest priority

 - EBS – The first Indian Payment gateway to be PCI-DSS compliant

 - CCAvenue – CCAvenue is one of the longest-serving payment gateways, and is widely trusted and considered reliable.
-Customer trust is a very important quality in the payment processor industry.
+Customer trust is a very important quality in the payment processing industry.

-- InstaMojo – Instamojo offers the cheapest option amongst payment gateway.
-There are no installation costs, and it is recommended mostly for small-to-medium businesses offering physical goods.
-Their transaction discount rate is 1.9% for physical goods sale and 5% for digital goods.
-Their integrations leave much to be desired however, as the service does not offer support for retail payment processors.
+- InstaMojo – Instamojo offers the cheapest option among payment gateways.
+There are no installation costs, and it is recommended mainly for small-to-medium businesses providing physical goods.
+Their transaction discount rate is 1.9% for physical goods sales and 5% for digital goods.
+Their integrations leave much to be desired, however, as the service does not offer support for retail payment processors.